cellwebb/ucl/DEVELOPMENT.md

 ## Version Management

-The project uses `bump2version` for version management.
+The project uses a version management system.
 You can bump the version using the following make commands:

 ```console
 # Bump patch version (0.1.0 -> 0.1.1)